DRCMR Logo 300px Color

 Labs

-In addition to our neurophysiology laboratories we also have the possibility to conduct concurrent TMS-fMRI and EEG-fMRI experiments at one of our 3-T MR-scanners: Our TMS-fMRI setup includes in-scanner stereotactic navigation and flexible RF-coils funded by an Interdisciplinary Synergy Grant “BaSiCs” awarded by Novo Nordisk Foundation.
+In addition to our neurophysiology laboratories, we also have the possibility to conduct concurrent TMS-fMRI and EEG-fMRI experiments at one of our 3T MR-scanners: Our TMS-fMRI setup includes in-scanner stereotactic navigation and flexible RF-coils also funded by the "BaSiCs" grant awarded by the Novo Nordisk Foundation.

 The Hardware Lab